LKBecker/ENSEMBL-API/README.md

 # ENSEMBL-API
 Quick Python script for rate-limited access to ENSEMBLs databases, supporting a multitude of REST calls (See also: rest.ensembl.org).
-Based on the original script [here](https://github.com/Ensembl/ensembl-rest/wiki/Example-Python-Client) Tested on Python 3.2.3
+Based on the original script [here](https://github.com/Ensembl/ensembl-rest/wiki/Example-Python-Client)

+Tested on Python 3.2.3

 All functions are executed on the contents of text files in the same directory as ENSEMBL_API.py.
-Generally, the expected input format is one item per line with tab-separated values.
+General input format is one item per line with tab-separated values.
 Output follows the same convention and should be easy to import into Excel or R.

 ### Available functions:
 #### `batch_SNPs(species)`